muner99/muner99/README.md

 ## 👨‍💻 About Me

-I'm **Muner Yahia**, a **Software Engineer and Frontend Developer from Sudan 🇸🇩**, passionate about creating modern, responsive, and accessible web applications.
+I'm **Muner Yahia**, a **Software Engineer and Frontend Developer **, passionate about creating modern, responsive, and accessible web applications.

-I specialize in building clean and intuitive user interfaces using technologies such as **React.js, TypeScript, JavaScript, Tailwind CSS, HTML, and CSS**.
+I specialize in building clean and intuitive user interfaces using technologies such as **Html, Css, JavaScript, Typeccript, TailwindCss,Reac.Js**.

 I'm passionate about turning ideas into real-world products, exploring emerging technologies, and continuously improving my engineering skills.